Help Desk

 What is the difference between a help desk and a service desk?

-How does AI fit into a help desk?
+Can AI replace a help desk?